 DISCUSSION

 The average proportion of resistance to broad-spectrum antibiotics evaluated for all identified bacteria in the current study ranged from 22.5% to 98.1%, with cefazoline having the greatest resistance rate at 98.1%, followed by amoxicillin at 87.2% and cefixime at 83%.
-This typically high incidence of resistance can be explained by the fact that antimicrobial usage in both humans and other animals, as well as the occurrence of resistant strains between the two, are primarily responsible for the rise in drug resistance.The emission of inadequately treated effluents from the pharmaceutical industry, particularly in nations where bulk medicines are produced, has also been linked to an increase in resistance.
+This typically high incidence of resistance can be explained by the fact that antimicrobial usage in both humans and other animals, as well as the occurrence of resistant strains between the two, are primarily responsible for the rise in drug resistance(..).The emission of inadequately treated effluents from the pharmaceutical industry, particularly in nations where bulk medicines are produced, has also been linked to an increase in resistance.
 Antibiotics boost the rate at which the remaining resistant bacteria proliferate by increasing the selective pressure on bacterial populations, which causes the susceptible germs to perish.
 The advantage of resistant bacteria over weak microorganisms can exist even at relatively low levels of antibiotic use.
 Alternative therapies are becoming necessary as instances of antibiotic resistance increase.
 New antibiotic therapies have been demanded, but it is getting harder to produce new medications30,31.
 In 4 tertiary hospitals in Sana'a, Yemen, the current study examined the prevalence of antibiotic resistance among the primary pathogenic bacteria isolated from ICU patients' blood.
-One of the top concerns of clinicians worldwide is the occurrence and spread of these agents, which are certain to be capable of causing serious infections in ICU patients, particularly in immunocompromised patients, the elderly, neonates, and children25,32,33.
+One of the top concerns of clinicians worldwide is the occurrence and spread of these agents, which are certain to be capable of causing serious infections in ICU patients, particularly immunocompromised patients, the elderly, neonates, and children25,32,33.
 Because different patterns of antimicrobial resistance exist in different places, it is not permitted to administer multiple classes of antibiotics to neonates and children.
 It is also challenging to choose and prescribe the right antibiotics to treat various infections in immunocompromised, elderly, neonatal, and pediatric patients.
-Additionally, understanding the patterns of antibiotic resistance might assist physicians and policy officials in addressing the issues with resistance in their respective nations34.
+Additionally, understanding the patterns of antibiotic resistance might assist physicians and policy officials in addressing the issues ofresistance in their respective nations34.

 Patients and healthcare professionals would use antibiotic resistance inappropriately as a result of the absence of public surveillance initiatives in developing nations like Yemen and many industrialized nations35–38.
-Investigation of antimicrobial resistance trends is therefore crucial and significant, particularly in underdeveloped nations like Yemen where there are no formal recommendations for the use of antibiotics.
+Investigation of antimicrobial resistance trends is therefore crucial and significant, particularly in underdeveloped nations like Yemen, where there are no formal recommendations for the use of antibiotics.
 On the other hand, it is vital to look at the patterns of GPB and GNB antibiotic resistance in Sana'a city hospitals' intensive care units (ICUs) in 2022.
-This research could serve as a valuable model for policymakers and physicians implementing experimental treatments to ICU sepsis patients.The findings of the current study revealed that linezolid had a rate of resistance of 21.4% (Table 8), making it ineffective against Enterococcus spp. and S. aureus.
+This research could serve as a valuable model for policymakers and physicians implementing experimental treatments forICU sepsis patients.The findings of the current study revealed that linezolid had a rate of resistance of 21.4% (Table 8), making it ineffective against Enterococcus spp. and S. aureus.
 This rate differed from those previously reported by Al-Shami et al.24 (0.4%), Al-Huraibiet al.39 (0.0%), and Al-Safaniet al.25 (<1%) in Yemen.The resistance to linezolid was also higher than that reported by Azimiet al. in Iran40, Dharmapalanet al. in India41, He et al. in China42, Li Tian et al. in China43, and Al-Naqshbandi and others in Iraq44, where it was less than 2%.
 However, the results of other investigations were consistent with the current study, and it has been reported that linezolid resistance is widespread and may reach 20% or more45,46.